Why Trust OMD?

 Georgia Institute of Technology (Georgia Tech)

-Georgia Tech offers 13 online and hybrid master’s degrees in high-demand STEM and business fields.
-Built on its rigorous on-campus curricula, GT’s online programs include renowned options like the Online Master of Science in Computer Science (OMSCS).
-Students benefit from world-class faculty and media-rich learning tools in a flexible format.
-What’s more, Georgia Tech’s affordable online tuition delivers exceptional ROI.
+Georgia Tech offers 13 online and hybrid master’s degrees in STEM and business fields.
+A standout is the Online Master of Science in Computer Science (OMSCS), known for its quality, flexibility, and affordability.
+Students benefit from world-class faculty, media-rich tools, and Georgia Tech’s reputation for rigor.

 Mode: Online